 One of the tricky things about designing furniture for my bedroom is that it’s a loft style bedroom.
 There’s really only one wall to put the bed on and that’s a knee wall (a short wall that usually comes up to about your knee.)

 So while that antique dresser is a cool piece, it looked as if it filled the wall from the floor to the ceiling, making the room feel crowded.
 The scale of the Mid-Century Modern nightstand was much smaller.
-In fact, it felt too small for the space.
-I went back to the drawing board and found inspiration for my chunky retro nightstand here.
+In fact, it felt too small for the space so I went back to the drawing board.

 My new nightstand features angled legs, storage shelf and a deep drawer for lots of storage.
 Window/door casing moulding is used to make the face frame and gives this project a thick, chunky look.